hantsy/spring-kotlin-coroutines-sample/README.md

 # Using Kotlin Coroutines with Spring
 Before Spring 5.2,  you can experience Kotlin Coroutines by the effort from community, eg. [spring-kotlin-coroutine ](https://github.com/konrad-kaminski/spring-kotlin-coroutine) on Github.
-There are several features introduced in Spring 5.2,  besides [the functional programming style introduced in Spring MVC](https://github.com/hantsy/spring-webmvc-functional-sample), another attractive feature is that Kotlin Coroutines is finally get official support.
+There are several features introduced in Spring 5.2,  besides [the functional programming style introduced in Spring MVC](https://github.com/hantsy/spring-webmvc-functional-sample), another attractive feature is that Kotlin Coroutines is finally got official support.

-Kotlin coroutines provides an alternative approach to  write asynchronous applications with Spring Reactive stack, but in an imperative code style.
+Kotlin coroutines provides an alternative approach to  write asynchronous applications with Spring Reactive stack, but coding in an imperative style.

-In this post, I will rewrite [my reactive sample](https://github.com/hantsy/spring-reactive-sample) using Kotlin Coroutines with Spring.
+In this post, I will rewrite [my previous reactive sample](https://github.com/hantsy/spring-reactive-sample) using Kotlin Coroutines with Spring.

 Generate a Spring Boot project using [Spring initializr](https://start.spring.io).
+Choose the following options in the Web UI, others accept the default options.

 * Language: Kotlin
 * Spring Boot version : 2.2.0.BUILD-SNAPSHOT
 * Dependencies: Web Reactive

-Open the *pom.xml* file , add some modification.
+Extract the files into your local disk.
+Open the *pom.xml* file in the project root folder, add some modification to get Kotlin Coroutines work in this project.

 Add kotlin-coroutines related dependencies in the *dependencies* section.